-Our borrowing arrangements, including the Holding Notes and the Acquisition Corp.
-Subordinated Notes contain certain financial covenants, which limit the ability of our restricted subsidiaries as defined in the indentures governing the notes to, among other things, incur additional indebtedness, issue certain preferred shares, pay dividends, make certain investments, sell certain assets, and consolidate, merge, sell or otherwise dispose of all, or some of, our assets.
-In order for Acquisition Corp. and Holdings Corp. to incur additional debt or make certain restricted payments using certain exceptions provided for in the indentures governing the Acquisition Corp Subordinated Notes and the Holdings Notes, the Fixed Charge Coverage Ratio, as defined in the indentures agreements governing the notes, must exceed a 2.0 to 1.0 ratio.
-Fixed Charges are defined in the indentures governing the Holdings Notes and the Acquisition Corp.
-Subordinated Notes as consolidated interest expense excluding certain non-cash interest expense.
+Our Subordinated Notes contain certain financial covenants, which limit the ability of our restricted subsidiaries, as defined in the indenture governing the notes, to, among other things, incur additional indebtedness, issue certain preferred shares, pay dividends, make certain investments, sell certain assets, and consolidate, merge, sell or otherwise dispose of all, or some of, our assets.
+In order for us to incur additional debt or make certain restricted payments using certain exceptions provided for in the indenture governing the notes, the Fixed Charge Coverage Ratio, as defined in the indenture governing the notes, must exceed a 2.0 to 1.0 ratio.
+Fixed Charges are defined in the indenture governing the notes as consolidated interest expense excluding certain non-cash interest expense.

-In order for Acquisition Corp. to make certain restricted payments, including payments to Holdings on a pro forma basis after giving effect to such payments, its Net Indebtedness to Adjusted EBITDA ratio and Net Senior Indebtedness to Adjusted EBITDA ratio, as defined in the indenture agreement governing the Acquisition Corp.
-Subordinated Notes, need to be lower than 3.75x and 2.5x, respectively, at the time of the restricted payment.
-In order for Holdings to make certain restricted payments, including payments to Warner Music Group Corp., its Net Indebtedness to Adjusted EBITDA ratio, as defined in the indenture agreement governing the Holdings Notes, needs to be lower than 4.25x at the time of the restricted payment.
+In order for us to make certain restricted payments, including payments to Holdings on a pro forma basis after giving effect to such payments, our Net Indebtedness to Adjusted EBITDA ratio and Net Senior Indebtedness to Adjusted EBITDA ratio, as defined in the indenture governing the notes, need to be lower than 3.75x and 2.5x, respectively, at the time of the restricted payment.

-Acquisition Corp. and Holdings may make additional restricted payments using certain other exceptions provided for in the indentures governing the Acquisition Corp.
-Subordinated Notes and Holdings Notes, respectively.
+We may make additional restricted payments using certain other exceptions provided for in the indenture governing the Subordinated Notes.